 The Pink Slice – what you don’t know you don’t know.
 In many things, including Emergency Management, there are things you know (like a problem you know and its solution) and things you don’t know (like a problem you know but don’t know its solution).
 There are also things you don’t know what the problem is at all.

-Some of the After Action Reports on major incidents, we have found on the web.
-Know of any others available as OSINT?
+Some of the After Action Reports (AARs) on major incidents, we have found on the web.
+Know of any others available as OSINT (Open Source Intelligence – items available to the public, not classified or sensitive)?
 Please add in the comments.
-If any of these links are broken, please let us know via an e-mail to email@example.com.
+If any of these links are broken, please let us know via an e-mail to firstname.lastname@example.org.

 They say a picture is worth a thousand words.
 The following photo shows what can happen when well-meaning people send unsolicited items to a disaster site.
 After the 2010 Haiti earthquake, large piles of used clothing, shoes, food, and household goods sent to Port-au-Prince went unclaimed and began spoiling, attracting rats and other vermin.
 Not only did these become a health hazard for aid workers and people living nearby, they also clogged up the runway used for relief flights.
 In the end, these piles of goodwill had to be bulldozed off the airstrip and burned as garbage.